Why plan a Connecticut winter vacation?

 Any of these places to visit in Connecticut in the winter make ideal winter getaways.

-Getting here is a breeze: hop on a northbound train to New Haven or Stamford in Grand Central Terminal.
-Or follow directions to Greenwich, CT, while driving north along the Hutchinson Parkway or Interstate 95.
+Getting here is a breeze.
+Hop on a northbound train to New Haven or Stamford in Grand Central Terminal.
+If you’re driving, follow directions to Greenwich, CT, while driving north along the Hutchinson Parkway or Interstate 95.

 Once you’re here, there’s more than enough to entertain you for a long romantic weekend winter getaway.

-All of them make great winter things to do in Connecticut for couples:
+Here are some great winter activities to do in Connecticut for couples:

-- Shopping in the downtown Greenwich Avenue district is always a favorite, regardless of the time of year
+- Shopping in the downtown Greenwich Avenue district is always a unique Connecticut attraction.
+And that rule applies any time of the year.

-- The rotating exhibits at museums in Greenwich, like the Bruce Museum and Greenwich Historical Society, are a perfect way to spend an afternoon
+- The rotating exhibits at museums in Greenwich are a perfect way to spend an afternoon.

-- A short distance from Greenwich is the Maritime Aquarium in Norwalk to stay warm and learn more about the sea life of the Long Island Sound
+- A short distance from Greenwich is the Maritime Aquarium in Norwalk to stay warm and learn more about the Long Island Sound sea life.

 A biting wind should not deter you from enjoying the great outdoors on your Connecticut winter vacation!

-A little farther into the state, but still close enough to be a Connecticut day trip from Greenwich are two major historic attractions.
-They’re both emblematic of the artistic and architectural influence of some famous Connecticut residents:
+A little farther into the state but still close enough to be a Connecticut day trip from Greenwich are two major historical attractions.
+Both are emblematic of the artistic and architectural influence of famous Connecticut residents:

-The reindeer will still be hanging-out at Sam Bridge’s Nursery this year, though much of the rest of the event has moved online.
+The reindeer will still be hanging-out at Sam Bridge’s Nursery this year, though much of the event has moved online.

-Of the 5 Greenwich, CT, hotels, only one bed and breakfast remains in town (Stanton House Inn).
+Of the 4 Greenwich, CT, hotels, only one bed and breakfast remains in town: Stanton House Inn.

-Start a quaint holiday tradition by booking one of our rooms with a fireplace to enjoy for the evenings of your romantic winter getaways.
-You could also reserve a room with a large bathtub to enjoy your own private, socially-distanced, spa day.
+Start a quaint holiday tradition by booking one of our New England inn guest rooms with a fireplace in-room to enjoy the evenings of your romantic winter getaways.
+You could also reserve one of our king bedroom suites with a large bathtub to enjoy your own private spa day.

-Be sure to check out our romance package to build your unique Connecticut valentine’s day packages.
+Be sure to check out our romance package to build your unique Connecticut Valentine’s day packages too.
+We also offer a couples in-room massage package, to add to a bit of luxury to your winter getaway.

 While Greenwich is the first stop when traveling from NYC, there are plenty of other places to visit.